 So whether you already have some life insurance coverage in place and are just considering purchasing some additional coverage, or you’re just beginning to look for your first life insurance policy, the information you’ll find below will certainly provide you with what you’ll need to know so that you’ll be sure to get the right type of life insurance coverage.
 Now is the time!

 Reasons Why Buying Life Insurance In Your 40’s is so Important

 Consider no exam coverage instead of taking an exam.
 Often, the reason people applying for life insurance come back at an elevated premium is due to some latent health issue.
 High blood pressure, high cholesterol, high blood sugar, etc…are typically asymptomatic.
 Meaning, you don’t realize you have them because the symptoms are not distinguishable.

-At TermLife2Go, we recommend taking a different route.
-Lock into no medical exam versus taking an exam.
+Look into no medical exam versus taking an exam.
 Once your coverage is secure, then take an exam.
 This way you do not jeopardize qualifying for coverage.